troygnichols/me/about.md

 <br>

 My name is Troy Nichols.
 I'm a tech worker.
 This is my site about web programming and electronics<sup>1</sup>.
-I've been a web programmer for about 8 years.
+I've been a working programmer for about 8 years.
 I mostly write **Ruby on Rails** and **EmberJS** applications.

 I look like this: